garykac/shinjuku/README.md

 * Slide the existing cards (with customers) down
 * Draw a new card and place it on ④
 * Add customers to the queue equal to the number that were just placed on the map.

+##### Move the Matsuri

+Move the Matsuri token from its current location into a neighboring location.

 ##### Take Two Actions